mishupicchu/Salesforce-DataGen/README.md

 After you get that, then your security token should be emailed to you (hopefully you associated your email with admin user).

-you will need this for ouath as
+You will need this for Oauth as:
-USERNAME = your login username
+USERNAME = your login username and
 PASSWORD = your login password (appended to) security token

 -------------------------